Back to Blog

 Switzerland Releases Its Own Open-Source AI Model "Apertus"

-Mert Bacak··1 min read
+Mert Bacak··3 min read

 Switzerland Releases Its Own Open-Source AI Model "Apertus"

-Switzerland has released its own open-source AI language model called "Apertus."
+Switzerland has released its own open-source AI model called "Apertus."
 The model, developed with the involvement of Swiss research institutions, positions Switzerland as a serious player in the European AI ecosystem.

 What Is Apertus?